Blanche Gibbs: Marriage and family

 Blanche married William Gibbs, a merchant who was her distant cousin, on 1 August 1839, in Gloucestershire.
 Together, they had seven children: Antony, William, George Abraham, Henry Martin, Dorothea Harriett, Alice Blanche, and Albinia Anne.
 Three of her children died at a young age of tuberculosis.
-Gibbs was an extremely wealthy man, the co-founder of the firm Antony Gibbs & Sons, and had built his fortune in trading food and goods from South America, before joining in the Atlantic slave trade, and the trade in guano from Lima.
-They lived primarily at Tyntesfield, a Victorian Gothic revival mansion in Somerset, that William Gibbs bought and remodeled, and which now belongs to the National Trust.
+Gibbs was an extremely wealthy man, the co-founder of the firm Antony Gibbs & Sons, and had built his fortune in trading goods from South America, particularly guano.
+They lived primarily in London before moving to Tyntesfield, a Victorian Gothic revival mansion in Somerset, that William Gibbs bought and remodeled, and which now belongs to the National Trust.

 Philanthropy

 Blanche and William Gibbs were members of the Oxford movement, a 19th-century religious movement that eventually resulted in the formation of Anglo-Catholicism.
 Together, they engaged in a number of religious philanthropic projects, and were the main donors that established the London Diocesan Deaconesses Institution, as well as the establishment of several churches and educational institutions in England.
 These included the building of Keble College and its chapel, at Oxford University, for which they donated £30,000, as well as funding the establishment of the St Michael and All Angels Church, Exeter, and the restoration of the Bristol Cathedral and Exeter Cathedral.

 In 1875, following William Gibbs' death, his estate was inherited by Blanche Gibbs, who continued their religious philanthropic work but expanded it to encompass social and welfare efforts as well.
-Independently, Blanche Gibbs established a number of philanthropic institutions including the St. Michael's and All Angels' Home for Consumptives in Axbridge, in 1878, a hospital, St. Michael's Home at Cheddar (which was designed by architect William Butterfield, and is now known as St Michael's Cheshire Home) and the St. John's Convalescent Home at Tyntesfield.
+Independently, Blanche Gibbs established a number of philanthropic institutions including the St Michael's and All Angels' Home for Consumptives in Axbridge, in 1878, a hospital, St Michael's Home at Cheddar (which was designed by architect William Butterfield, and is now known as St Michael's Cheshire Home) and the St John's Convalescent Home at Tyntesfield.
 Several of these homes built by Blanche Gibbs were dedicated to patients who suffered from pulmonary tuberculosis, a disease that resulted in the deaths of three of her seven children.
 She also funded the establishment of a temperance house in Somerset, which later became a well-known brewery and pub, known as the Battle Axes.
 In 1881, she endowed a scholarship at Keble College.